Portrayal of Arabs in film: Islamophobia and film

-Islamophobia is the fear of the Islamic religion and the Muslim culture, which results in violent acts towards the Muslims due to the anxiety that others have from their religious acts.
+Islamophobia is the fear of the Islamic religion and the Muslim culture overall, which results in violent acts towards the Muslims due to the anxiety that others have from their religious acts.

 After the incident of the Christchurch shooting, Rizwan Wadan, a camera technician, produced a short four-minute film called The Martyrs, which showcased three Islamophobic crimes that happened to Muslims in the past.
 This included a pregnant woman being kicked in the stomach, a stabbing, and an acid attack.
 The film was made with the intention of showing what Muslims and Arabs go through at times.

 However, the film received a lot of controversy not only from non-Arabs and non-Muslims, but also by Muslims, mosques and the Tell MAMA organization, which monitors anti-Muslim hate crimes.
 Tell MAMA, mosques, and the people from the Muslim community asked for the film to be removed from all platforms and all film festivals as the film would create a greater fear within the Muslim community.
 It would make the Muslim community too afraid to go out, in fear of being put in the same situations that the short film had shown.

 Fiyaz Mughal, the founder of Tell MAMA, criticized the film and asked that it be taken down as it might encourage violence against Muslims if the wrong person watches it.
 Wadan replied to all these controversies by stating that Muslims are always complaining about how they are being portrayed in a negative manner in films.
 His vision was for Muslims to start telling their own stories, which is what he did with The Martyrs.
 His aim of making this film was not to have people like it, but instead to make an impact and tell the stories of Muslims from the Muslim perspective, not from the Western perspective.

 Wadan also argues that his film is not something that Muslims and others should be worried about since nowadays, with social media, people are watching videos of what has happened in the Christchurch shooting on their phones.
 Wadan stated that videos like those are what actually cause fear within the Muslim community and his film should not be removed.